 | Post-pregnancy headache | MRI + MRV (venous thrombosis risk) |

-A normal MRI, MRA, or MRV is reassuring - it means there's no structural cause, tumor, aneurysm, or clot causing your headaches.
+A normal MRI, MRA, or MRV is reassuring.
+It means there's no structural cause, tumor, aneurysm, or clot causing your headaches.

 But normal imaging doesn't mean your pain isn't real.
 Migraine is a neurological condition that doesn't show up on standard imaging.
 The brain looks normal even during a severe attack.
 For why "normal" results don't rule out meaningful patterns, see why normal test results don't mean nothing is wrong.
 A forensic migraine workup looks at the layers imaging can't see.

-Normal imaging rules out dangerous causes - it doesn't explain or diagnose migraine itself.
+Normal imaging rules out dangerous causes.
+It doesn't explain or diagnose migraine itself.
 That diagnosis is clinical, based on your symptoms and history.

 If you already have imaging or lab results, a structured review of your existing tests can help surface patterns that standard radiology reads may not emphasize.